First steps towards launching a tire recycling or pyrolysis business

 Nowadays one may think of the Internet as a pioneering marketing tool to help sell products.
 Partly this is true, as there are many platforms for retailing or wholesaling across the entire world.
 But despite the ease of launching online sales, feasibility needs to be carefully calculated before you start recycling tires.

 To properly prepare launching a business in tire recycling or pyrolysis, one needs to conduct a market research in order to evaluate feasibility of the project.
 Here, it is necessary to address the local conditions with considerable impact on the project on one hand, while analyzing if the desired technological setup (if known) would allow the marketization of the output on the regional and international markets.

 It must be based on research and preparatory work performed for the specific situation of the customer in the target area, which shall include:

 - A thorough analysis of the production costs that may vary with each location chosen: this must include but not be limited to labor and energy costs, taxes, implementation expenses, etc.

 - A complete understanding of the legislation relating to the creation of a firm in the selected areas, as well as the environmental regulations and HSE requirements in regards to pyrolysis operations.

 - A full investigation of the European and international markets for tire recycling / pyrolysis production output (e.g. crumb rubber, rubber powder, rCB, oil, steel).
 Markets must be investigated and specific potential clients for end products of the plant must be found.

 - An overview of the current quality standards and requirements of regional and international markets for tire recycling / pyrolysis products.
-This information would help determine the chances of the project’s success by comparing with the results of a due diligence.
+This information would help to determine the chances of the project’s success by comparing it with the results of a due diligence.

 Step 2: Due diligence